trnsrt/ts/_drafts/devcon.md

 In short: A young population with strong potential but with limited access to global community.
 A handful of them get scholarship and attend global events (and win prizes).
 This creates a buzz in local environment.
 Local events raise the awareness among businesses and also help bringing in new talent.
 On top of that, a recent fresh talent inflow from outside to an already vibrant local market.

 Now, let's imagine: If sending couple of students to global events create such an outcome, what would be the effect of bringing all the developers from all around the globe to Istanbul?

-Special thanks to Han Tuzun and Ulaş Erdoğan.